getporter/porter/docs/content/mixin-dev-guide/distribution.md

 represent the most recent version of the mixin.

 You may also choose to publish `canary` versions of the mixin, which are unpublished builds from the master branch.
-Porter and the official DeisLabs mixins follow this pattern.
+The official Porter mixins follow this pattern.
 If you have other published tagged builds of your mixin, porter can handle installing them as well.

 [mk]: https://github.com/deislabs/porter/blob/master/mixin.mk